bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 Unit Tests
 ----------

-You can easily write Unit Tests in the |ivy-designer| to test your Java source code using JUnit 5.
+You can easily write Unit Tests in the Axon Ivy Designer to test your Java source code using JUnit 5.
 If your code uses the :public-api:`Ivy</ch/ivyteam/ivy/environment/Ivy.html>` environment you can either mock it or use the